j4w8n/htmlfy/README.md

 ```

 ### Entify
 A standalone function that enforces entity characters for textarea content.
-You can pass `minify` as `true` to minify the tags themselves.
+You can pass `true ` as the `minify` to minify the tags themselves.
 Note that this does not run the HTML through the `minify` function.

 ```js
 import { entify } from 'htmlfy'